Crystals for set-valued decomposition tableaux: Second construction

-These categories are not so well-behaved as their classical counterparts.
-In the classical setting, every connected normal $\gl_n$- or $\q_n$-crystal has a unique highest weight element, whose weight uniquely determines the crystal's isomorphism class (see \cite[\S1.2]{MT2023}).
-Moreover, as noted in Example~\ref{revrow-thm}, $\DTab_n(\lambda)$ is always a connected normal $\q_n$-crystal.
-By contrast: \begin{itemize} \item There are connected normal $\sqgln$- and $\sqqn$-crystals with multiple highest weight elements. \item The $\sqqn$-crystals $\SetDTab_n(\lambda)$ and Yu's $\sqgln$-crystals $\SetTab_n(\lambda)$ of semistandard set-valued tableaux of shape $\lambda$ are not always normal in the sense just given.
+\begin{corollary} In a normal $\sqgln$-crystal, the weight of any highest weight element (that is, an element $b$ with $e'_1(b) =e'_2(b) =\dots= e'_{n-1}(b)=0$) is a partition with at most $n$ nonzero parts. \end{corollary}

-\item In view of the previous item, there is not an obvious list of candidates to represent the distinct isomorphism classes of connected normal $\sqgln$- or $\sqqn$-crystals, and it is not clear if every such crystal has character given by a single $G$- or $\GP$-polynomial.
+The categories of normal $\sqgln$- and $\sqqn$-crystals are automatically closed under tensor products and disjoint unions.
+However, they are not so well-behaved as their classical counterparts.
+Every connected normal $\gl_n$- or $\q_n$-crystal has a unique highest weight element, whose weight uniquely determines the crystal's isomorphism class, and all finite normal $\gl_n$- or $\q_n$-crystals with the same character are isomorphic (see \cite[\S1.2]{MT2023}).
+By contrast: \begin{itemize} \item There are connected normal $\sqgln$- and $\sqqn$-crystals with multiple highest weight elements.
+For example, there is a full $\sqrt{\gl_3}$-subcrystal of $\SVWords_3(4)$ with two highest weight elements